 JobSaver is a support program funded jointly by the NSW and Commonwealth governments to maintain employment of staff for small and medium businesses impacted by the current health restrictions.

-- Employing businesses: 40% of weekly payroll, with a minimum payment of $1,500 per week and a maximum payment of $10,000 per week.
+- Employing businesses: 40% of weekly payroll, with a minimum payment of $1,500 per week and a maximum payment of $100,000 per week.
 To receive the payment, employing entitites will be required to maintain their staffing level as of 13 July 2021.

 - Non-employing business: $1,000 per week

 If your business is not on the 'highly impacted industries list' or your business is on the 'highly impacted industries list' and you are applying for a weekly JobSaver payment of more than $10,000, you need to submit a letter from a qualified accountant, registered tax agent or registered BAS agent confirming your decline in turnover.

 The Federal Government has declared the grants to be tax-free, however only for those eligible businesses with aggregated turnover of less than $250 million.
 Applications for the grant will close on 18 October 2021.

 If you're a micro business (small business or sole trader with annual turnover of between $30,000 and $75,000) impacted by the current Greater Sydney COVID-19 restrictions, you may be eligible to apply for a $1,500 payment per fortnight of restrictions from late July 2021.

 Your turnover must have reduced by 30% or more and provide the primary income source for a person associated with the business.
 Businesses applying for the micro business grants must not have applied for either the NSW 2021 COVID-19 Busness Grant or the NSW Job Saver Payment.